nicolasfanta/localization-homework/README.md

 - how your automated setup actually works, by guiding us through the process of localizing the changes made in the previous step
 - how finishing the localization of the changes propagate to the GitHub repository

-You can modify this sentence to demostrate how changes to this file trigger the automated localization workflow.
+You can modify this sentence to demostrate how a change of this file triggers the automated localization workflow.